iml-it/appmonitor/docs/30_Quickstart/10_Monitor_a_webapp.md

 ## Global picture

-This is an overview about needed installations.
+This is an overview about needed installations or actions.

 ``` mermaid
 flowchart TD